qwerty239qwe/pipeGEM/docs/source/quickstart.rst

 Installation
 -------------

-To use pipeGEM, first install it using pip:
+To use PipeGEM, first install it using pip:

 .. code-block:: console

-    $ pip install pipeGEM
+    $ pip install pipegem

 QuickStart
 -------------

-To do model comparison using pipeGEM, create a Group object and call do_analysis method.
+To do model comparison using pipeGEM, create a Group object and call do_flux_analysis method.
 Then use plotting functions to visualize the results

 .. code-block:: python